coffee harvest

 2. Coffee Variety and Ripening Cycle

-Each coffee variety has its own unique ripening cycle.
-Arabica coffee, for example, takes longer to ripen compared to Robusta.
+Each coffee variety has its own unique coffee harvest cycle and ripening timeline.
+Arabica coffee, for example, typically takes longer to ripen compared to Robusta, which matures faster in warmer climates.

 3. Altitude and Location of Coffee Plantations